MathePhysics/UROP-2022/README.md

 <a id = "3">[3]</a>
 Drucker, H., Burges, C.J., Kaufman, L., Smola, A., & Vapnik, V.N.
 (1996).
 Support Vector Regression Machines.
 NIPS.

+<a id = "4">[4]</a>
+Black, F., & Scholes, M. (1973).
+The Pricing of Options and Corporate Liabilities.
+Journal of Political Economy, 81(3), 637–654. http://www.jstor.org/stable/1831029

+<a id = "5">[5]</a>
+Heston, S. (1993).
+A Closed-Form Solution for Options with Stochastic Volatility with Applications to Bond and Currency Options.
+Review of Financial Studies, 6, 327-343.